Agent Skills: Security-First AI Dev Methodology — Antigravity Integration

 • Does the task map to a requirement or a threat mitigation?

-• Will the CI/CD pipeline catch a failure in this task?
+• Will the CI / CD pipeline catch a failure in this task?

 Tasks without validation criteria are incomplete plans.
 Add the criterion before proceeding.

-3. Security Validation After Execution
+3. Post-Execution Validation

 After the agent completes a task, before marking it done: